 • Passing the Voter Choice Act to open the Texas ballot to competition from independent candidates and minor parties.
 A ruling is expected soon in a federal lawsuit brought by the Center for Competitive Democracy, Shearman & Sterling, LLP, and supported by Mark Cuban against the anti-competitive ballot access laws for independents and minor parties.

 • Implementing online petitioning, online voter registration and rank choice voting.

 • Rectifying the 40% under-appraisals of large-scale commercial properties resulting in $4B (2006 figure) in property tax losses.
 (Note: This fact was revealed to the Legislature in 2006 by the Texas Appraisal District Association.)

 • Rejecting the "California Water Model," moving masses of water for real estate development to areas with inadequate local supply.
 Securing an audit and cutback of Vista Ridge, aka the San Antone Hose.

 • Giving Texans the right to vote to reverse the constitutional provision authorizing tax abatements for corporations.
 Immediately ending Chapter 313 subsidies and intervening to halt the destruction of land and water resources like the Rosanky solar farm, which clear-cut 1200 acres.
-Another such plan is moving forward that would clear-cut 2100 to 4000 acres of woods for a solar farm south of Elgin.
+Another such plan is moving forward that would clear-cut 2100 to 4000 acres of a heritage forest for a solar farm south of Elgin.

 • Getting an independent investigation into the grid collapse and the return of billions in profits to be dedicated to fixing the grid and keeping rates reasonable.